catduckgnaf/springboard-dev/README.md

 # How can I help your awesome project?

 In addition to the notice below, please submit issues, or PRs with suggestions and things that are not working.
 Especially if Springboard updates coursework, or things are not working as expected.
-In the future.
+Make an issue on github and I will try to replicate the issue and provide a fix.
+I also did not provide the "best" documentation for a true beginniner, so if anyone wants to submit tutorials, etc once again that is welcome!

 # Do I take donations?